Icinga/icingadb-web/doc/03-Configuration.md

 2. Configure the resource you just created as the database connection for the Icinga DB Web module using the `Configuration → Modules → icingadb → Database` menu.

-## Redis Configuration
+## Redis® Configuration

-Connection configuration for the Redis server where Icinga 2 writes check results.
+Connection configuration for the Redis® server where Icinga 2 writes check results.
 This data is used to display the latest state information in Icinga DB Web.

-1. Configure the connection to the Redis server through the `Configuration → Modules → icingadb → Redis` menu.
+1. Configure the connection to the Redis® server through the `Configuration → Modules → icingadb → Redis` menu.

 !!! info

-    If you are running a high-availability Icinga 2 setup, also configure the secondary master's Redis connection details.
+    If you are running a high-availability Icinga 2 setup, also configure the secondary master's Redis® connection details.
     Icinga DB Web then uses this connection if the primary one is not available.

 ## Command Transport Configuration